top of page

 The Original Culture Shock Inventor in My Life

-She fascinated me because she spoke a language I had never heard, and her hair, eye color and skin tone were much lighter than mine.
-Although my aunt spoke Japanese, she sounded a bit funny and I didn’t know why.
+She fascinated me because she spoke a language I had never heard, and her hair, eye color, and skin tone were much lighter than mine.
+Although my aunt spoke Japanese, she sounded a bit funny, and I didn’t know why.
 One day, we were staying at a hotel, and my aunt asked me to ask her daughter for the “Kagi” (Key) in Japanese.
-Then, she gently took my hand and said, “Open your palm, and say, “Kii” to her, she’ll understand what it is”.
+Then, she gently took my hand and said, “Open your palm, and say, “Kii” to her; she’ll understand what it is.”
 And she smiled.
-I was a bit nervous to take such a huge responsibility, and that was my very first time speaking up to her daughter.
-I stood up in front of her, and did exactly what my aunt told me; showed her my little palm and said, “Kiii” but sounded like almost whisper.
-She looked at me for a second, but immediately understood and put the room key into my palm with a big smile on her face.
-That was the first time I realized that there are people who speak different languages, there are places other than Japan that I can only imagine what it looks like, and it was definitely my first “Culture Shock”.
-Then I remember the story my aunt told me when I visited her in Michigan for her daughter’s wedding.
+I was a bit nervous to take on such a huge responsibility, and that was my very first time speaking up to her daughter.
+I stood in front of her and did exactly what my aunt told me; I showed her my little palm and said, “Ki,” but it sounded almost like a whisper.
+She looked at me for a second but immediately understood and put the room key into my palm with a big smile on her face.
+That was the first time I realized that people speak different languages, that there are places other than Japan that I can only imagine what they look like, and that it was definitely my first “Culture Shock.”
+Then I remembered my aunt's story when I visited her in Michigan for her daughter’s wedding.

 My Second Grade photo